CASE STUDY

 Programmes currently being defined included,

-Advania delivered a new scalable data analytics platform using Microsoft Fabric within budget commencing in July 2024 and production ready December 2024.
+Advania delivered a new, scalable analytics platform using Microsoft Fabric, with the project commencing in July 2024 and production-ready by December.

 The opportunity was supported by Microsoft Innovate Funding and applications submitted by Advania.